DagHjermann/myrepo/README.md

 # myrepo
 This is a line from RStudio
 Another line
+- And yet another